Teechain: A Secure Payment Network with Asynchronous Blockchain Access: Abstract

-\subsection{Abstract}
+\section{Abstract}

-Blockchain protocols exchange payment transactions securely, but their performance is limited by the need to achieve global consensus.
-Payment networks, as a second layer on top of blockchains, allow more efficient payments between parties.
-Existing payment networks, however, are fundamentally insecure: they assume \emph{synchronous blockchain access}, \ie that participants can write transactions to the blockchain within bounded time.
-As shown recently, attackers can delay transactions with current blockchains, which only offer best-effort write latencies, and thus steal funds.
+Blockchains such as Bitcoin and Ethereum execute payment transactions securely, but their performance is limited by the need for global consensus.
+Payment networks overcome this limitation through \emph{off-chain} transactions.
+Instead of writing to the blockchain for each transaction, they only settle the final payment balances with the underlying blockchain.
+When executing off-chain transactions in current payment networks, parties must access the blockchain within bounded time to detect misbehaving parties that deviate from the protocol.
+This opens a window for attacks in which a malicious party can steal funds by deliberately delaying other parties' blockchain access and prevents parties from using payment networks when disconnected from the blockchain.

-We describe \emph{\sys}, the first layer-two payment network that only requires \emph{asynchronous blockchain access}. \sys exploits trusted execution environments~(TEEs) in modern CPUs: \sys constructs a decentralised network of TEEs and uses TEEs to secure collateral funds in payment channels without further interaction with the blockchain.
-Since TEEs provide no availability guarantees and may be compromised themselves, \sys mitigates against Byzantine TEE failures through a novel combination of chain replication and threshold secret sharing. \sys achieves at least 33$\times$ higher transaction throughput than the Lightning Network with similar latencies, while placing 75\% fewer transactions on the blockchain in the common case.
-A \sys deployment with 30~machines can handle over 1~million Bitcoin transactions per second.
+We present \emph{\sys}, the first layer-two payment network that executes off-chain transactions \emph{asynchronously} with respect to the underlying blockchain.
+To prevent parties from misbehaving, \sys uses \emph{treasuries}, protected by hardware trusted execution environments~(TEEs), to establish off-chain payment channels between parties.
+Treasuries maintain collateral funds and can exchange transactions efficiently and securely, without interacting with the underlying blockchain.
+To mitigate against treasury failures and to avoid having to trust all TEEs, \sys replicates the state of treasuries using \emph{committee chains}, a new variant of chain replication with threshold secret sharing. \sys achieves at least a 33$\times$ higher transaction throughput than the state-of-the-art Lightning payment network.
+A 30-machine \sys deployment can handle over 1~million Bitcoin transactions per second.